Joint Pain Relief Without Side Effects: Natural Options

 1. Move Every Day (But Smartly)

 Exercise is the single most effective non-drug treatment for joint pain.
-Cartilage has no blood supply it gets nutrients through compression and release during movement, like a sponge.
+Cartilage has no blood supply.
+It gets nutrients through compression and release during movement, like a sponge.

 2. Maintain a Healthy Weight